yelvlab/BPI-BIT/README_EN.md

 ![](https://forum.banana-pi.org.cn/uploads/default/original/2X/7/701a545ab3d423851845b746f7cc4c588c36a561.JPG)

-This product uses ESP-WROOM-32 as the core design, supports Bluetooth, BLE and other communication methods.
+This product uses ESP-WROOM-32 as the core design, supports Wi-Fi, BLE and other communication methods.
 BPI:bit will be fully compatible with Micro:bit.

 > ESP-WROOM-32
 > 448KB ROM